wso2-attic/esb-connectors/sirportly/sirportly-connector/sirportly-connector-1.0.0/README.txt

 			- Ticket 'Status' is the ticketStatus value which you give under Step 7 (xi).
-   v)   Navigate to the URL "https://{subdomain}.sirportly.com/admin/statuses", obtain an ID of default status(By hovering on top of the status name, the status id will be appear at the bottom of the page.). vi)  Navigate to the URL "https://{subdomain}.sirportly.com/admin/priorities", obtain the IDs of default priorities(By hovering on top of the priority name, the priority id will be appear at the bottom of the page.). vii) Navigate to the URL "https://{subdomain}.sirportly.com/admin/users", create two new user and obtain the IDs of those users(By hovering on top of the user name, the user id will be appear at the bottom of the page.).
+   v)   Navigate to the URL "https://{subdomain}.sirportly.com/admin/statuses", obtain an ID of default status(By hovering on top of the status name, the status id will be appear at the bottom of the page.). vi)  Navigate to the URL "https://{subdomain}.sirportly.com/admin/priorities", obtain the IDs of default priorities(By hovering on top of the priority name, the priority id will be appear at the bottom of the page.). vii) Navigate to the URL "https://{subdomain}.sirportly.com/admin/users", create two new users and obtain the IDs of those users(By hovering on top of the user name, the user id will be appear at the bottom of the page.).
+Make sure that both of these users are members of the team which is created under 5 ii).

+   Note: - It is essential that both the Departments (Step 5 i) should belong to the same Brand (Step 5 iii) that is considered for the integration test.
+		 - Both the Users that are created for the integration (Step 5 vii) must belong to the same Team (Step 5 ii) that is considered for the integration.

  6. Follow the below mentioned steps to add valid certificate to access Sirportly API over https.

-    i)   Extract the certificate from browser(Mozilla Firefox) by navigating to 'https://{account-name}.sirportly.com' ii)  Go to new ESB 4.8.1 folder and place the downloaded certificate into "<ESB_HOME>/repository/resources/security/" and "<Sirportly_Connector_Home>/sirportly-connector/sirportly-connector-1.0.0/org.wso2.carbon.connector/src/test/resources/keystores/products" folders.
+    i)   Extract the certificate from browser(Mozilla Firefox) by navigating to 'https://{account-name}.sirportly.com' ii)  Go to new ESB 4.8.1 folder and place the downloaded certificate into "<ESB_HOME>/repository/resources/security/" and "<SIRPORTLY_CONNECTOR_HOME>/sirportly-connector/sirportly-connector-1.0.0/org.wso2.carbon.connector/src/test/resources/keystores/products" folders.
     iii) Navigate to "<ESB_HOME>/repository/resources/security/" using command prompt and execute the following command.

                 keytool -importcert -file CERT_FILE_NAME -keystore client-truststore.jks -alias "CERT_NAME"